Trapped state at a dislocation in a weak magnetomechanical topological insulator: Introduction

-Strong TIs are characterized by their robust boundary states and, in some cases, their quantized electromagnetic response properties, but what about weak TIs?
-Since their symmetry-protection is connected with lattice translation symmetry, WTIs are typically anisotropic, e.g. they exhibit low-energy boundary modes on only certain boundary terminations and orientations.
+Strong TIs are characterized by quantized electromagnetic response properties which are isotropic and manifest as robust boundary states {on} all boundaries \cite{qi2008}.
+In contrast, since the symmetry protection of WTI{s} is related to lattice translation symmetry, WTIs are typically anisotropic, and exhibit low-energy boundary modes only on certain boundary terminations and orientations \cite{fu2007topological,fu2007topological2,noguchi2019weak}.
 WTIs may also exhibit interesting anisotropic electromagnetic properties, e.g. quantized charge polarization \cite{ramamurthy2015patterns}, but again, these are only quantized in the presence of lattice translation symmetry.
-In addition to these two types of properties, Ref. \cite{ran2009one} made the remarkable prediction that crystal dislocations, which are essentially symmetry fluxes for lattice translation symmetry \cite{teo2010topological,ran2010weak,teo2017topological}, can trap mid-gap topological bound states that can be observed spectroscopically.
+In addition to these two types of properties, Ref. \cite{ran2009one} made the remarkable prediction that crystal dislocations, which are essentially symmetry fluxes for lattice translation symmetry \cite{teo2010topological,teo2017topological,slager2014interplay,jurivcic2012universal,slager2018translational}, can trap mid-gap topological bound states that can be observed spectroscopically.